-In this section, we review some notation and results from the theory of higher Grothendieck-Witt groups which is a modern version of hermitian K-theory.
+In this section, we review some notation and results from the theory of higher Grothendieck--Witt groups which is a modern version of hermitian K-theory.
 General references for this section are \cite{SchlichtingExact} and \cite{SchlichtingGWofschemes}.
-We also collect some results, now available in \cite{SchlichtingTripathi} that give explicit spaces representing higher Grothendieck-Witt groups in the unstable (pointed) $\aone$-homotopy category.
-To prove the main results stated in the introduction, we will need explicit descriptions of Grothendieck-Witt of low degree and we review the descriptions of some of these groups in terms of ``formations."
+We also collect some results, now available in \cite{SchlichtingTripathi} that give explicit spaces representing higher Grothendieck--Witt groups in the unstable (pointed) $\aone$-homotopy category.
+To prove the main results stated in the introduction, we will need explicit descriptions of Grothendieck--Witt groups of low degree and we review the descriptions of some of these groups in terms of ``formations."
 We will also require some ``explicit" descriptions of various homomorphisms between these groups, especially in low degrees.